What are the impacts of energy insecurity?

 Industrial output

-Industrial output can be affected by energy insecurity and fluctuating prices.
-As a result of this, prices can increase with growing uncertainty.
-Companies based in countries that experience energy insecurity, therefore, experience considerable challenges in competing with those in countries with energy security, reducing economic output in NEEs.
+Energy insecurity and fluctuating prices can affect industrial output, causing prices to increase with growing uncertainty.
+Therefore, companies based in countries experiencing energy insecurity face considerable challenges in competing with those in countries with energy security, reducing economic output in NEEs.

 Conflict